 Since 2009, the WADA Code has required the TADP to establish an International Registered Testing Pool (IRTP) of players, each member of which must provide whereabouts information for every day of the year.

 The criteria for selection of players for inclusion in the IRTP has been based on the year-end rankings.
-Those selected for the 2013 IRTP includes (but is not limited to) the ATP top 50, WTA top 50, top 10 doubles players and top 5 men, women and quad wheelchair players.
+Those selected for the 2017 IRTP includes (but is not limited to) the top 60 men and women by singles rankings, top 10 players by doubles rankings and top 10 men, women and quad wheelchair players.
 A list of these players can be downloaded from the bottom of this page.

 This does not mean that players who have not been selected for the IRTP are not subject to Out-of-Competition testing; every player is subject to Out-of-Competition testing at all times.
 However, only people in the IRTP have to provide whereabouts information for every day of the year.

-With effect from 1 January 2009, any retired player who had held a top 50 ranking during their ATP or WTA career and who intends to return to professional competition, must give notice to the ITF and provide a minimum of 3 months 'Whereabouts' information prior to their return.
+With effect from 1 January 2009, any retired player who intends to return to professional competition, must give notice to the ITF and, if requested, provide a minimum of 3 months 'whereabouts' information prior to their return.
+Players returning to competition who retired as of 2015 must give notice to the ITF and, if requested, provide a minimum of 6 months 'whereabouts' information prior to their return.

-Players who have been informed by the ITF that they are a member of the 2013 IRTP must provide the information described in the following documents, within specified timescales.
+Players who have been informed by the ITF that they are a member of the 2017 IRTP must provide the information described in the relevant documents below.

-The preferred method for entering whereabouts information is WADA's on-line whereabouts management system - ADAMS - which alllows a player to enter his/her whereabouts information directly and accurately in an easy, secure and convenient manner.
+WADA's on-line whereabouts management system - ADAMS - is used for entering whereabouts information.
+This allows a player to enter his/her whereabouts information directly and accurately in an easy, secure and convenient manner.

 It is crucial that the information that is filed with the ITF is accurate at all times.